staking-foundation/docs/docs/03-features.md

 Every Diva validator is a Distributed Validator, operated by a stochastically distributed sub-network of nodes.

-The protocol has Sybil protection mechanisms and is focused on reducing the barriers to entry for Operators, promoting diversity and true decentralization.
+Diva has built-in Sybil protection mechanisms and is focused on reducing the barriers to entry for Operators, promoting diversity and true decentralization.

 ### 🌳 Resilient